canonical/packer-maas/windows/README.md

 The edition of a targeted ISO image.
 It defaults to PRO for Microsoft Windows 10/11 and SERVERSTANDARD for Microsoft Windows Servers.
-Many Microsoft Windows Server ISO images do contain multiple editions and this prarameter is useful to build a particular edition such as Standard or Datacenter etc.
+Many Microsoft Windows Server ISO images do contain multiple editions and this parameter is useful to build a particular edition such as Standard or Datacenter etc.

 #### HEADLESS

 Whether VNC viewer should not be launched.
 Default is set to false.
 This requires GTK or SDL libraries to be present on the machine.
 If building on headless servers, set this to true.
-The use a VNC client to connecto to the displayed VNC port during the build.
+Then use a VNC client to connect to the displayed VNC port during the build.

 #### ISO